wp-plugins/polylang/readme.txt

 * fix: tags created when bulk editing posts are not assigned any language
 * fix: Illegal string offset 'taxonomy' introduced in v1.6.5
 * fix: Undefined property: WP_Query::$queried_object_id when calling pll_the_languages(array('raw' => 1)) in a function hooked to 'wp'. props [KLicheR](https://wordpress.org/support/profile/klicher)
+* fix: Notice in admin.php when used with MailPoet plugin

 = 1.6.5 (2015-02-18) =